whoswendy/WendyHu_Symposium2017_Journal/README.md

 Goals for today:
   see if game ends... :(
-  need help for dna bubbles: problem only show up once see if cure works and if not make it work
+  need help for dna bubbles: problem only show up once

+Progress:
+  game does not end problems with the numbers do not know what to do .... :( butttt fixed the bubbles so happy :) game crashed a bit when all states infected and running but the wyoming (1st state clicked) does not have people dying..... see if cure works and if not make it work